infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

   provider = "photonjs"
 }
 ```
-and generate a Photon.js client.
+and generates a Photon.js client.
 A `photon` directory is generated inside `node_modules/@generated`:

 ```
 ├── node_modules